Which lizard species can you find in Nevada? I was astounded to learn that different species of lizards exist in Nevada and the United States.

 15. Arizona Night Lizard

-Arizona night lizards are known by most as the desert night lizards.
-This lizard’s snout can extend up to 2.75 inches (7 cm).
-Their body and tails are approximately the same length.
+Most people know Arizona night lizards as desert night lizards.
+Their snout can extend up to 2.75 inches (7 cm), and their body and tails are approximately the same length.

-They might be gray, olive, or yellow-brown in color.
+They might be gray, olive, or yellow-brown.
 They are quite busy during the day and change color as dusk draws near.

 They favor dry and semi-arid environments and are quite elusive while being skilled climbers.